 Bizarro Universe: Charlton Heston is President, and Jimmy is the owner of the Daily Planet (with Perry as his Smithers).
-It also seems that Elivis Presley served for a time as President of the US and evidently has lived into the 1990s.
+It also seems that Elvis Presley served for a time as President of the US and evidently has lived into the 1990s.

 There is a running gag in the S2 show "Chi of Steel" where Chen Chow (Chinese-American, played by a Japanese-American actor) looks and dresses almost exactly like Clark (even to the wild ties) and when Lois points this out he says "we have the same optometrist".

-Amoral Attorney: several, although one of the worst apparently is a fake attorney.
-A few times attorney's who appear corrupt turn out to not be.
+Amoral Attorney: Several, although one of the worst apparently is a fake attorney.
+A few times attorneys who appear corrupt turn out to not be.

 Analogy Backfire: Following Lex's buyout of the paper, Perry balks at his new "Senior" Editor-in-chief, a Yale pipsqueak named Chip.
 Lex reassuringly tells him to just think of it as a "honeymoon period".